 Lake Myvatn is a bird watchers dream, here you will find many different kinds of birdlife.
 The area is made up of unusually shaped lava formations.
 There are caves filled with naturally heated water suitable for swimming (please only get into water with local guidance, some pools are extremely hot and dangerous).
 Tours of there area run from Myvatn and will guide to you to see the Krafla Volcano and Dettifoss Waterfall!

 Hang out at this awesome geothermal spa located on the Reykjanes peninsula!
-The lagoon has a beautiful rocky landscape and is surround by lava!
+The lagoon has a beautiful rocky landscape and is surrounded by lava!
 The water is filled with silica and minerals and is believed to have natural healing powers!
 The Lagoon also has a skin treatment clinic, luxury spa treatments and a restaurant!

 The Blue Lagoon is popular for a reason: it’s nourishing blue waters are not only meant to be good for your health, but they make for an eye-catching photo.
 The Blue Lagoon is something special, but Iceland has plenty of gorgeous and secluded geothermal baths and hot springs to choose from.
 Some are just a quick drive from the city while some are in places even your GPS won’t recognize.
 Whether you’re taking a solo dip in the super small Landbrotalaug or trekking out with friends to the famous Seljavallalaug, you’re sure to find a hot spring to soothe your sore traveler’s muscles.